July 20: Women's race!

 - €20 for a bus or taxi transfer to the airport on the last day

-- €120 for meals, to be self-catered (given the high cost of restaurants, you may still choose to have one or more dinners at local eateries while there)
+- €120 for meals, to be self-catered (given the high cost of restaurants, you may still choose to have one or more dinners out while there)

 Good to know